divorced couple

 parents fighting

+The heartache associated with a family divided is all the more difficult when children are involved.
+Most kids are emotionally complex beings who do not yet have the maturity to express their feelings.
+When parents make the decision that separation is necessary, it's important to think about all the ways their children can be supported through this process.
 A good starting point is to gather together some good children's books about divorce.
 Finding a one-size-fits-all book is difficult, so it's better to collect a wide variety of titles.
 Look for some fictional stories that will resonate with your child, and then add some non-fictional guides to supplement their reading.
-You can scroll through this list to find the books that will help children of all ages cope with the challenges of a family splitting apart.
-Consider reading kids' books about stepfamilies to help children adjust to changing family dynamics, too.
+You can scroll through this list to find the books that will help children of all ages cope with the challenges of a family splitting apart, and then later find children's stories about stepfamilies when yet another adjustment in the family structure happens.

 sad girl